XDms85/Smart-Contract-Bug-Classes/README.md

 - Function supports any standards with hooks

 - [ ] Frontrunning
-- Operation can be replied by another user
+- Transaction can be repeated by another user

 - [ ] Access control
 - Function is critical but it's public/external instead of private/internal